Masood Khan: Ambassadorial career

 In September 2008, Masood Khan was appointed as Pakistan's Ambassador to People's Republic of China replacing Salman Bashir who proceeded as Foreign Secretary at Ministry of Foreign Affairs.

 In October 2012, he was appointed as Pakistan's Permanent Representative to the United Nations, New York.

 In 2022, Khan started serving as Pakistan's Ambassador to the United States.

+Political views

+Support for Kashmiri separatism

+Masood Khan has shown support for Kashmiri separatism, including calling Burhan Wani, an influential slain Islamist militant, a "hero."

+Writings

+Masood Khan's publications include the article "Balancing Geo-economics with Geo-politics" as part of Pakistan's first National Security Policy release, where he calls for regional economic integration as well potential peace with India.